“The Librarians”

 Raoul Wallenberg Day

 Since 2001, January 15 is Raoul Wallenberg Day in Canada.
-Mr. Wallenberg was a hero who courageously used his position to save tens of thousands of Jews in Hungary during the Nazi Holocaust.
+Mr. Wallenberg was a hero who courageously used his position to save thousands of Jews in Hungary during the Nazi Holocaust.
 Wallenberg was a Swedish diplomat working in Budapest during the Second World War.
-He and his colleagues, using Swedish passports, letters of protection and other diplomatic tools were able to help thousands of Jews to escape from Hungary and tens of thousands to survive through to the end of the war.
+Wallenberg, with the help of some colleagues, using Swedish passports, letters of protection, and other diplomatic tools, was able to help thousands of Jews to escape from Hungary and to survive through to the end of the war.

 Wallenberg 1944